 It’s been two years since my last lentil loaf recipe.
-I thought this time I’d create something with a whole new flavor profile.
+I thought this time I’d create something with a whole new flavor profile and this vegan Apple, Fennel & Sage Lentil Loaf is delicious.
 I love this flavor combination and think it’s a perfect fall-winter loaf or one that can be rotated for variation all year long.

 All the flavors come through making every bite just as good as the last!